-Severe, unforeseen economic necessity: The student must have been in F-1 status for a full academic year (two semesters), must prove to USCIS that the employment is necessary due to severe economic hardship caused by circumstances beyond the control of the student and that arose after the student was granted F-1 status, and must apply to USCIS for authorization (in one-year increments).
+You must have been in F-1 status for a full academic year (two semesters), prove to USCIS that the employment is necessary due to severe economic hardship caused by circumstances beyond your control and that those circumstances arose after you were granted F-1 status, and apply to USCIS for authorization (in one-year increments).
 Employment cannot exceed 20 hours per week while classes are in session.
+Learn more >>

-Internship with an international organization: Students that have a written offer of employment from a qualifying international organization under the International Organization Immunities Act may apply for and EAD through USCIS valid for increments of one year.
+If you have a written offer of employment from a qualifying international organization under the International Organization Immunities Act, you may apply for an EAD through USCIS, valid for increments of one year.
 There is no waiting period, nor is there a limit on the number of work hours per week.
-However, students must maintain full-time enrollment and all other status requirements.
+However, you must maintain full-time enrollment and fulfill all other status requirements.
+Learn more >>

-Employment based on the Special Student Relief program: The Department of Homeland Security (DHS) is allowed to suspend or alter rules regarding employment eligibility for specific groups of students from parts of the world that are experiencing emergent circumstances.
+The Department of Homeland Security (DHS) is allowed to suspend or alter rules regarding employment eligibility for specific groups of students from parts of the world that are experiencing emergent circumstances.
 The ISSS office will communicate with all students affected by Special Student Relief immediately upon publication of a notice to the Federal Register.